 When choosing a College preference, we suggest that you:

 - look at the Cambridge College Guide, the key facts and figures, and the acceptence statistics for each College and shortlist around six preferred College

 - look at their websites to get more detailed information about the features, facilities and aspects that you feel are most important to you.
 If you have any questions, get in touch with College Admissions Offices - the staff will be happy to answer your queries and advise you

 - If you have a prospective supervisor in mind, ask for their advice (but bear in mind that you do not need to be at the same College as them)

 - Your age - four Colleges are exclusively for mature students (aged 21 or over), and some Colleges are for graduates only

 - Your gender - three Colleges only consider applications from students identifying as female.
-Applicants may apply to any College but the women's Colleges are able to provide an environment focused entirely on the needs and expectations of female students.
+Female applicants may apply to any College but the women's Colleges are able to provide an environment focused entirely on the needs and expectations of female students.

 - College size (number of students)